Creating impactful digital media stories to drive social change

-The completed videos will then be shared online through social media, and audience voting will play a part in the final eight story submissions selected based on panel evaluation and audience voting.
+The completed videos will be shared online through social media, with the final eight story submissions selected based on panel evaluation and audience voting.
 The short film with the highest number of local views will receive funding to produce a second video.
 STOREYS aims to distribute these stories to global audiences, by submitting the videos to international film festivals.

-Submissions for “STOREYS” will close on 13 August, and the selection will take place from 14 to 31 August 2019.
+Submissions for STOREYS will close on 13 August, and the selection will take place from 14 to 31 August 2019.
 Mentorship and production will commence from September till December 2019.
 The final videos will be released from January 2020.

-For more information about STOREYS and to submit your original stories, please visit www.storeys.video.
+For more information about STOREYS and to submit your original stories, please visit www.storeys.video

 Based in Asia, CreativesAtWork is a media agency that brings together project owners and media freelancers from all over the world.
 We work with top-performing media freelancers to provide a complete solution to every project owner’s content creations’ needs and requirements.
 To find out more about us, please visit www.creativesatwork.asia and follow us on Facebook @creativesatwork.asia.

 The Infocomm Media Development Authority (IMDA) leads Singapore’s digital transformation with infocomm media.
 To do this, IMDA will develop a dynamic digital economy and a cohesive digital society, driven by an exceptional infocomm media (ICM) ecosystem – by developing talent, strengthening business capabilities, and enhancing Singapore’s ICM infrastructure.
 IMDA also regulates the telecommunications and media sectors to safeguard consumer interests while fostering a pro-business environment, and enhances Singapore’s data protection regime through the Personal Data Protection Commission.
 For more news and information, visit www.imda.gov.sg or follow IMDA on Facebook and Twitter @IMDAsg.